supervisely/developer-portal/app-development/create-import-app/create-import-app-from-template.md

 **advanced.env:**

-Upload [demo data](https://github.com/supervisely-ecosystem/template-import-app/blob/master/data/) provided in the repository to Supervisely Team Files in order to use it in the app.
+Upload [demo data](https://github.com/supervisely-ecosystem/template-import-app/blob/master/data/) provided in the repository to Supervisely Team Files in order to use it in the app or use your own data.

 ```python
 TEAM_ID=8                         # ⬅️ change it to your team ID